vipul2802/o365hq.com/content/services/CMMC Self-Assessment Assistance.md

 manager = "Roman Sotnik"
 +++

+### Description

+Our CMMC Self-Assessment Assistance service is designed to guide organizations through the process of conducting a self-assessment against the Cybersecurity Maturity Model Certification (CMMC) requirements.

 ### IT Partner Responsibilities

 1. Conduct an initial meeting to understand the organization's current security practices.